More often than not, motorcycle accidents are caused by inattentive motorists.

 Does Connecticut Have a Motorcycle Helmet Law?

 Yes, although the helmet law does not apply to all motorcyclists.
-According to Connecticut General Statutes § 14-289g, anyone under the age of 18 who rides a motorcycle (both motorcyclists and passengers) must wear a helmet.
+According to Connecticut General Statutes § 14-289g, anyone under the age of 18 who rides a motorcycle (both motorcyclists and passengers) is required to wear a helmet.
 The motorcycle helmet must meet the standards established by Title 49 of the Code of Federal Regulations § 571.218.
 Furthermore, anyone operating a motorcycle in Connecticut who has been issued a motorcycle instruction permit is also required to wear a helmet (see Connecticut General Statutes § 14-40a(b)).

 Read More: Symptoms of a Traumatic Brain Injury